mzattera/v4j/docs/005/index.md

 and is stored as UTF8 instead of individual bytes_".
 As I am unable to download a description of the transcription alphabet, I cannot evaluate how close this is to the Slot alphabet.
 It seams Neal did not extended the analysis to the whole Voynich.

-One day I will create a [working note](../006) to compare this analysis with others.

 ## Conclusions